Detect carbon monoxide

 Replacing your alarm

-Replace an alarm that has reached the end of its life.
-Never hold on to a carbon monoxide alarm after its useful date has expired.
+Replace an alarm that has reached its end-of-life.
+Never continue to rely on an alarm after its expiry date has passed, even if still appears to be working.

 What to do if your alarm goes off